ontolex/morph/draft.md

 > ------
 > property **morph:baseConstraint** defines the grammatical characteristics of the stem or base that a derivational or inflectional morpheme can be combined with
-> domain: ontolex:Morph or ontolex:Rule
+> domain: ontolex:Morph or morph:Rule
+> range: morph:GrammaticalMeaning

 > -------